Updated January 25, 2023

 Hundreds of applications come into the average job, and Linkedin gives you an incredibly easy way to stand out.
 The right message can convey that you are super interesting and totally the right person to do the job.

 You can use 3 simple statements to craft a super short and clear message: A. Who you are & your why; B. Your qualifications; C. Your vision.

-A. I’m a policy researcher looking looking to work on international energy files.
+A. I’m a policy researcher looking to work on international energy files.

-B. I’ve managed policy projects with budgets of up to $100k, successfully overseeing complicated & high value stakeholder relationships, and won additional $200k in funding through granting agencies.
+B. I’ve managed policy projects with budgets of up to $100k, successfully overseeing complicated & high-value stakeholder relationships, and won an additional $200k in funding through granting agencies.

 C. I’m looking for a fast-moving, international file to use and grow my stakeholder relations skills.

 I just submitted an application for Senior Policy Analyst and I wanted to introduce myself quickly.
 I’m a policy researcher looking to work on international energy files.
 I’ve managed policy projects with budgets of up to $100k, successfully overseeing complicated & high-value stakeholder relationships, and won an additional $200k in funding through granting agencies.
 I’m looking for a fast-moving, international file to use and grow my stakeholder relations skills.
 I’m eager to tell you more about what I can bring to the role.